digio/oaat/README.md

 The `x-examples` object is a custom field that allows for the description of multiple examples of inputs, and stores the corresponding response (for use in mocks and testing).

-`x-examples` is object, with each child-property being the name of an example.
+`x-examples` is an object, with each child-property being the name of an example.
 There must be at-least one child-property example-name for `x-examples`.

 Each example-object can have the following properties: